-With more than a hundred inhabited islands and literally thousands of other islands and islets, it can be challenging to decide which Greek Islands to visit.
-In this post, we’ll try to help you choose between two of Greece’s most popular and beautiful islands: Crete and Santorini—or rather Crete or Santorini.
+With more than a hundred inhabited islands and literally thousands of other islands and islets, deciding which Greek Islands to visit can be challenging.

 Choosing between Santorini or Crete can feel like travel torture.
 “Why can’t I just visit both?!” you might scream at your guidebook, favorite Greece travel blog, or flabbergasted partner.
 And while, yes, it is totally possible to visit both Santorini and Crete on the same trip, sometimes time constraints make it practically impossible to do so.

-To help you settle your inner doubts about the Crete versus Santorini question, we’ll separately discuss each island destination.
+Let’s go!
+We’ll discuss each island destination separately to help you settle your inner doubts about the Crete versus Santorini question.
 Hopefully, this overview will help you how to choose between Crete or Santorini.
-Let’s go!

 Crete is Greece’s biggest island and one of the largest islands in the Mediterranean.
 A super-popular island destination, this is a place where you could spend a week or more exploring beaches and ancient sites.